odpi/egeria/open-metadata-implementation/access-services/asset-catalog/README.md

 ###Search solution
 The search will return Assets and Glossary terms that match the search criteria.
-As the asset search is to be performed against on one or more repositories search engine will be used.
+As the asset search is to be performed against on one or more repositories a search engine will be used.
-The search will be performed using name/displayNamer, descriptions and qualified name of the asset and/or Glossary terms.
+The search will be performed using name/displayName, descriptions and qualifiedName of the asset and/or Glossary terms.
-Initial indexing will be performed by the Asset Catalog OMAS according to supported zones of the instance.
+Indexing will be performed by the Asset Catalog OMAS according to supported zones.
 The search result will contain: guid, name (name or displayName), description, qualifiedName, classifications, zoneMembership.

 ![Figure 1: Search](docs/egeria-asset-search.png)